sayandev/deep-reinforcement-learning/p3_collab-compet/Report.md

 #### Result

 The DDPG agent took 564 Episodes to achieve the average max rewards of 0.5 score in approximately 45 minutes using the GPU instance provided in the Udacity course workspace.
-As ecident in the plot scores fluctuate withon 300 and 500 episode however the average Max score increses gradually.
-Once the agent adapted the new technique the score increased significatnty after 500 episodes and achieve the goal quickly.
+As evident in the plot scores fluctuate within 300 and 500 episode however the average Max score increases gradually.
+Once the agent adapted the new technique the score increased significantly after 500 episodes and achieve the goal quickly.

 ![Score][image2]

-In the screenshot of the trained DDPG agents we can see thay performing pretty well in the competitive environment.
+In the screenshot of the trained DDPG agents we can see that they are performing pretty well in the competitive environment.

 ![TrainedAgent1][image6]